Brenbrit/roboticscar/README.md

 # roboticscar
-The car we're making for the Robotics McNeese competition
+The car we're making for the Robotics McNeese competition.
+Her's the code